franklinho/NYTimesArticleSearch/README.md

     * :white_check_mark: Bonus: Use Parcelable instead of Serializable using the popular Parceler library.
 (1 point)
     * :white_large_square: Bonus: Leverage the popular GSON library to streamline the parsing of JSON data.
 (1 point)
     * :white_check_mark: Bonus: Replace Picasso with Glide for more efficient image rendering.
 (1 point)
+  * The additional user stores were implemented:
+    * Added hiding to the toolbar when scrolling

 ## Video Walkthrough